arte5m/ifc-materials-summary-viewer/README.md

 - Weight is only calculated when volume is available.
 If volume is missing, weight is displayed as —

 ### 3D Visualization
-- IFC files are converted to FRAG in frontend, on browser side. @thatopen/fragments is used;
+- IFC files are converted to FRAG in frontend, on browser side. @thatopen/fragments is used
-- GlobalID mapping is used to link IFC elements to model geometry.
+- GlobalID mapping is used to link IFC elements to model geometry

 ### Known Limitations
-- WebGL context loss may occur with complex models - reload page to recover.
+- WebGL context loss may occur with complex models - reload page to recover

 ### Assumptions
 1. Every material group default density is 2400 kg/m³